-Shipyard guests may play at Van der Meer Tennis Center next to the Crowne Plaza Hotel.
+Shipyard guests may play at Van der Meer Tennis Center next to the Sonesta Resort.
 Sea Pines guests may play the Harbour Town or South Beach Racquet Clubs.
 The same reimbursement policy applies.
-Tennis facilities require advanced reservations for court
+Tennis facilities require advanced reservations for court time.

 Instead of reimbursement for one hour of tennis per day, avid tennis players may prefer properties with on-site tennis courts for the private use of owners and their guests.
 Those managed by Seashore Vacations are located in: Forest Beach Villas, Inland

-How does a vacation property compare with a hotel?
+How does a vacation rental property compare with a hotel room?

 Require a 3 to 5 night minimum stay

 Most have two or more bedrooms and baths

 Additional rooms add cost per stay

 All have full kitchens, living & dining areas